vesterheim/vesterheim.github.io/folk-art-school/classes/food-traditions/2015-04-11-preparing-kransekake.md

 ---
 published: true
 title: Preparing Kransekake From Start to Finish
-subtitle: November 7, 2015, with Carrie Solberg
+subtitle: April 11, 2015, with Carrie Solberg
 meta_description:  # Used in HTML head and as the description for some search engines

 location: ~